 Let us see what will happen when we check the Use a single column to show current and expired records option for SSIS Slowly Changing Dimension Type 2:

-- Column to indicate current record: Please specify the column name that specifies the current and expired records.
+- Column to indicate current record: Please specify the column name for current and expired records.
 Here we are selecting the Status column

-- Value when Current: Here, you have to specify the value that will appear for the current records.
+- Value when Current: Here, you must specify the value that will appear for the current records.

 - End Date Column: Here, you have to specify the value that will appear for the expired records.

-Let’s open the SQL Server Management Studio and check the results.
-If you observe the below records, our SSIS Slowly Changing Dimension Type 2 package
+Let’s open the Management Studio and check the results.
+If you observe the below records, our SSIS Slowly Changing Dimension Type 2 package.

 - Added New record of Employee Alternative key 253022870.